COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Erythema Nodosum
+Home > Be Healthy > Health Library > Erythema nodosum

 Erythema nodosum (say "air-uh-THEE-muh noh-DOH-sum") is a condition in which red, painful bumps suddenly appear under the skin.
 They usually appear on the shins, but they may also appear on the forearms, thighs, and trunk.